Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 But real-world software rarely stays simple.
 HR platforms face a genuinely tricky problem: people in the same role don't always need the same access.
 A 'Manager' might oversee a team of five, or they might run payroll for five hundred.
 An 'Admin' might handle recruitment but should never touch salary data.
 The moment you recognise that, you understand why BrightHR's permission system goes beyond a role lookup.
 It separates who you are from what you can do.

-This post covers how that system works and the engineering challenges that shaped it.
+This post covers how that system works and the engineering decisions that shaped it.

 The Problem: Roles Are a Starting Point, Not a Solution